 Cocaine is a powerfully addictive stimulant that poses a high risk for abuse and dependency.
-We recommend individuals suffering from cocaine addiction as well as all other substance abuse or chemical dependency issues seek professional treatment at a drug addiction rehabilitation center, such as New Beginnings Recovery.
+For this reason, we recommend individuals suffering from cocaine addiction or other substance abuse issues seek professional treatment at a drug addiction rehabilitation center, such as New Beginnings Recovery.

 Signs and Symptoms of Cocaine Addiction and Abuse

 Of course, the symptoms of cocaine addiction can vary depending on the method of ingestion and the amount and frequency of use.